ahiser24/Game-Drop/README.md

 ## Why Game Drop?
 * Easy to use.
-* No need to upload a video to sketchy websites as it's all run local.
+* No need to upload a video to sketchy websites as it's all run locally.
 * Instantly share to Discord.
 Avoid "Your files are too powerful" messages.
 * Near instant conversions (with NVIDIA or AMD GPU)